GenericMappingTools/GMTjl_doc/documentation/utilities/gmtread.md

 - `inrows`: Select specific data rows to be read.
 Valid args include ranges or a string with an hard core GMT -q option.

+- `nodata`: When reading table data via GMT (but not GDAL), this option allows user-coded missing data values to be translated to NaN values.
+By default examine all input columns after the first two.
+Use the +c modifier to override the starting column used for the examinations. _e.g._ `nodata=-99999+c1` to replace all -99999 values in second column with NaNs.

 - `stride`: When reading table data via GMT (but not GDAL), this option allows subsampling the data.
   Provide a number to be used as stride for the rows.
 A `stride=2` will read every other row.